Midterm Financial Results: Companies Should Review ‘Earning Power’ Anew

 Corporate retained earnings have been at record highs for 12 consecutive years, exceeding ¥600 trillion at the end of fiscal 2023.
 This is the result of a failure to adequately invest or raise wages.

-Real wages have long been declining since April 2022, and they have yet to achieve stable growth.
+Real wages have been in a long downward trend since April 2022, and they have yet to achieve stable growth.
 The Japanese economy is at a point at which it should be transitioning to a growth-oriented economy led by investment and wage increases.
 Companies should accept the weight of their responsibilities.

 Uncertainty about the future is increasing.
 U.S. President-elect Donald Trump has advocated protectionist policies, such as the blanket imposition of tariffs of 10%-20% on all imports.
 From next year, when his administration takes office, there is a possibility that there will be an increased number of challenging situations that Japanese companies will be forced to deal with.